timmybo5/Zombies-Utilities-BOT/README.md

 - **!restart** <server_name> (Reboots a pterodactyl hosted server)
   - !restart sandbox

 ## Env
 The bot requires a .env file (root dir) with the following constants
 - DISCORD_TOKEN
 - PTERODACTYL_URL
 - PTERODACTYL_TOKEN

+## Env
+The bot requires a .env file (root dir) with the following constants
+- DISCORD_TOKEN
+- PTERODACTYL_URL
+- PTERODACTYL_TOKEN

+## Jail
+For jail to work, the discord guild needs the following:
+- Channels:
+  - general (Released from prison message)
+  - jail (Channel for the jailed members)
+- Jailed role